slowestmonkey/locations-api/README.md

 Demo API to handle city/location requests (e.g. calculating by distance, fetching by area).

-Implemented with Nest.js, didn't work with it recently so decided to use the opportunity.
+Implemented with Nest.js, didn't work with it for while so decided to use the opportunity.

 # Operations